chandan-vavilala/Perfomatrics-ForSchoolEvaluation/README.md

 # Perfomatrics - for School Evaluation

 ## Description
 This is a web application built using React.js, Node.js, MongoDB, D3.js, and Firebase.
-It provides the University professors to assess any previous Semesters Assessments and evaluate them for any further usage of the courses.
+It provides the University professors to assess any previous Semesters Assessments and evaluate them for any further usage of the assessments.

 ## Features
 - User Management: Managing users of the university based on there roles.